carbon-language/carbon-lang/docs/design/README.md

 -   _Refutable_ patterns can fail to match based on the runtime value being matched.
--   _Irrefutable_ patterns must match at compile time.
+-   _Irrefutable_ patterns are guaranteed to match, so long as the code type-checks.

 Irrefutable patterns are used in [function parameters](#functions), [variable `var` declarations](#variable-var-declarations), and